 BACKGROUND:

-The U.S. Department of Labor’s (DOL) LLSIL guidelines and the U.S. Department of Health and Human Services’ (HHS) poverty guidelines are each updated annually.
+The US Department of Labor’s (DOL) LLSIL guidelines and the US Department of Health and Human Services’ (HHS) poverty guidelines are each updated annually.
 Accordingly, TWC updates its website twice a year to reflect the new income guidelines and effective dates.

 The following two income guidelines are combined and use the higher dollar amount for each family-size unit to establish WIOA low-income eligibility guidelines: